Brigdawg/Brigdawg/README.md

 ## Featured Projects

+### BTimely
+A live website found here https://btimely.vercel.app where users can upload, or describe a task/assignment and AI will estimate how long it will take.
+The AI then receives the users feedback about how long it actually took and learns more about the users speed, giving more accurate estimations moving forward.

 ### AI Student Life App (Figma Case Study)

 AI-powered productivity tool that helps students balance academic workload with campus life by estimating assignment effort and recommending relevant events